Description

 Description: Introductory models for a startup business.
 Ideation, customer segments, value proposition, minimal viable product and market fit.

-This course is a prerequisite for: HORT 301
+This course is a prerequisite for: PLAS 301

 Description: The process of starting your own enterprise.
 Competitive environment, risk management, finance for business startups, funding, and business plan writing.